Are you looking for books like Divergent?

 How is that for an opening line?

 This is probably one of the more grittier young adult dystopian novels I’ve come across recently—even for a genre that comfortably works in the dark and grey shades of existence.
-So while its definitely one of those books similar to Divergent its also a lot darker.
+So while Enclave is definitely one of those books similar to Divergent its also a lot darker.

 In a post-apocalyptic New York City (not Chicago), the surviving population is confined to living below ground and divided into 3 groups: Breeders, Builders, and Hunters.